mucbib/Eurovision-Data/data/readme.md

 ## PECULARITIES
 On the data for 1956:
 There were no points awarded, and the places of the entries have never been revealed, except for the winner.
-All entries for 1956 have therefore "-1" as value in the column "Points" (that is to be able to distinguish them from real Nulpointers).
+All entries for 1956 have therefore "-1" as value in the column "Points" (that is in order to distinguish them from real Nulpointers).
 All entries, except "Refrain", have the value "0" in the column "Place".

 On 2020:
 Due to Covid-19, the Eurovisiong Song Contest did not take place in 2020, therefore data from this year is not included here.